Skip to main content

 9. Where the husband ill-treats the applicant or fails to fulfil his marital obligations or does not maintain her, despite having the means to do so.

-10. Where the husband does not divorce his wife for one of the reasons mentioned, when so ordered by a judge.
+10. Where the husband does not divorce his wife for one of the reasons mentioned, when so ordered by a decision-making Sharia Council Panel.

 11. A woman after marriage finds out that the husband is impotent.